SetMatchGames/squad/README.md

  - [Contact us](#Contact-us)

 ## Introduction
-Squad is an open source video game store for community-designed games.
-Focuses include community contribution, curation markets, and decentralization.
+Squad is an open source video game store for community-designed games and a software development kit that helps game developers make games that support community-based design.
+The project's focuses include community contribution, curation markets, and decentralization.

 ## Architecture
 WIP